-TEENS+ is a transitional education programme for young people with complex and severe communication needs based in South Edinburgh.
+TEENS+A transitional education programme for young people with complex and severe communication needs.

 The successful applicants will require membership of the PVG (Protection of Vulnerable Groups) Scheme.

 Advanced Support Workers:£12.80/hour - F/T, P/T and Bank/Casual

 Locations:Aberchirder, Aberdeen, Alloa, Alva, Banff, Bridge of Earn, Buckie, Denny, Dumfries, Duns, Edinburgh, Fairlie, Falkirk, Fochabers, Fraserburgh, Fraserburgh, Glasgow, Huntly, Inverness, Invergordon, Jedburgh, Langholm, New Deer, Perth, Peterhead, Pitlochry,Portlethen, Portsoy, Thurso, Tullibody, Westhill, West Lothian and Wick.